sachinmahajan817/Placement-Cell-App/README.md

 # Placement-Cell-App
-using React.js, HTML and css
+using Dart, HTML and css